top of page

 Key considerations

-For the disabled young adult:
+For the young adult with AS:

-• Personal Preferences: It's important to involve the disabled adult in the decision-making process, respecting their preferences.
-Ensure that AAC is used and incorporated into all the planning stages and included in the final care plans.
+• Independence & Personal Preferences: 'Moving out' is a natural stage of adult life and can be a crucial step toward greater independence.
+It's important to involve the disabled adult in the decision-making process, respecting their preferences.
+Ensure that AAC is used and incorporated into all the planning stages and included as an essential resource, in the final care plans.

 • Transition Planning: A well-planned transition, starting early with discussions and preparation, can help ensure a smoother and more successful move.

-For parents:
+For parents/guardians/whanau:

 Residential Providers & other Living Options